Instead of enclosed in a flaky crust, this pot pie is topped with mashed potatoes.

 1/3 cup fresh chopped cilantro

-- Heat 1/4 cup vegetable oil in a large soup pot and saute the onion, carrot and garlic.
-Add additional broth only as needed to prevent vegetables from burning.
+- Heat 1/4 cup vegetable broth in a large soup pot and saute the onion, carrot and garlic.
+Add additional splashes of broth only as needed to prevent vegetables from burning.
 Once vegetables are translucent, add the spices and allow to bloom for 1-2 minutes.

 - Add in the remaining vegetable broth, tomatoes and lentils and let simmer covered on medium heat for 20-30 minutes, until the lentils are fully cooked.

 - Add the parsley and cilantro, stir to combine and serve hot.

 You’ll never find a brownie more ooey-gooey than this one!
 It is flour-less yet packed with nutrition.
 And, my favorite, easy to make!

 The bulk of this brownie (really it is more like fudge) is made of dates.

 The power of dates is pretty awesome.
 They are full of fiber which has far-reaching and health-promoting effects on the body.
 The obvious benefit of fiber is aiding in healthy digestion.
 Fiber will make it’s way through the digestive tract and grab hold of everything that needs to be sent out as waste.
 But fiber is also great for heart health by lowering cholesterol, reducing your risk of stroke and diabetes, lowering your blood pressure, and encouraging a healthy weight (so that ticker doesn’t have to work so hard!).
 Dates are rich in magnesium, too.
 Magnesium is a wonderful anti-inflammatory which can reduce your risk for diseases such as arthritis, Alzheimer’s, and cardiovascular disease.

 All that just for enjoying a sinfully delicious treat?!
 Sign me up!